What do we know about injectable HIV medication?

 Is it necessary to take daily tablets before having the injections?

 The rationale is to ensure that the medications are well tolerated since the content of an injection cannot be removed if it causes problems.
 Nonetheless, safety concerns have not emerged from the trials so far, and there are some data suggesting the oral lead-in is not necessary.
-European regulators have now approved provision without an oral lead-in.
+As a result, regulators have now approved the oral lead-in as optional, and you can decide with your doctor if this is something you want to do.

 How long do the drugs stay in the body after an injection?